Bambi-pa-hal-is/Sprite_compiler/README.md

 3. Run index.js

 # Using the sprites
-add "data:image/gif;base64," as a prefix before the base64 in the src tag in the img element
+Add "data:image/gif;base64," as a prefix before the base64 in the src tag in the img element